wp-plugins/bwtf-waterquality/readme.txt

 == Changelog ==

+= 1.0 =
+* Changed styling to make results more readable

 = 0.96 =
 * Fixed bugs, changed some HTML styling
 * Added link to all beaches tested by the chapter